noah-caupp/cyber-portfolio/SECURITY+/error-log.md

 - Why I missed it (concept gap / trick wording / rushed / didn't know term):
 - Correct concept (2–4 lines, plain English):
 - Cue to remember (1 line):
-- Mini-drill to lock it in (what I will do tomorrow for 5 minutes):
+- Action step to lock it in (what I will do tomorrow for 5 minutes):

 ---